big city

 While no two insurance companies are exactly alike, generally, future medical expenses are almost always regarded as more speculative than actual expenses you’ve incurred.
 People sometimes make spontaneous recoveries, and may not need to use the money that’s been predicted by experts or treating physicians.
 Be aware that insurance companies are far more likely to agree to compensate you for what IS, rather than what MIGHT BE.

-It is vital that you accurately calculate future medical expenses.
-Once a court reaches a decision, or you sign a settlement agreement, your claim will be resolved.
+It’s vital to accurately calculate future medical costs.
+Once a court reaches a decision, or you sign a personal injury settlement, your claim will be resolved.
 That means you won’t be able to come back for more money later.

 Let Us Help You